My shopping cart

 Can I start cloth nappies from the day my baby is born?
 Yes you can!
 (If it suits you) There are some specific nappies you can buy for a better fit on newborns - but keep in mind these will be outgrown before your child learns toileting so you may need to replace them with a large size down the track.
-Our nappies are ideal for babies around 4kg-15kg and we also now do a larger size for kiddies 12kg-22kg.
+Our nappies are ideal for babies around 4kg-15kg.
 I have always been a fan of using disposables for a few weeks after baby is born, even longer if needed, to get your head around having a newbie in the house and getting some routines sorted.
 Then when you are ready you can introduce cloth nappies, and with our nappies especially they may be a better fit when babe is at least a few weeks old.

 Is it all or nothing?
 If I am going to buy cloth nappies should I be using them all the time?
 Not at all, the great thing about cloth nappies is that you can come and go from them as you please, knowing that even swapping one disposable each day is making a difference.
 It you need a break from the cloth routine, that’s fine!
 You do what works for you and your family.

 What is the best combo for absorbency?
-This will depend on the type of nappy you have - for our nappies we suggest using cotton/ bamboo blend inserts (they come with our nappies) when babies are young - you are changing small babies more often and cotton/bamboo OR microfibre are fast absorbers so will draw moisture away from the bottom quickly, so long as it is changed frequently, with a god fit, you shouldn’t have any leakage issues.
+This will depend on the type of nappy you have - for our nappies we suggest using cotton/ bamboo blend inserts (they come with our nappies) when babies are young - you are changing small babies more often and cotton/bamboo OR microfibre are fast absorbers so will draw moisture away from the bottom quickly, so long as it is changed frequently, with a good fit, you shouldn’t have any leakage issues.

-As baby gets older (from around 4 months) you may have to double up - put a bamboo insert behind the microfibre - the bamboo then draws the liquid in and stores it for longer between nappy changes.
+As baby gets older (from around 4 months) you may have to double up - put a bamboo or microfibre insert into the nappy as well - the bamboo then draws the liquid in and stores it for longer between nappy changes.